Amazon Faves

 3. Packing Challenges

-Do I need to Convert Currency for a Baltic Cruise?
+Do I Need to Convert Currency for a Baltic Cruise?

 Managing five different currencies (USD, Euro, Danish Krone, Swedish Krone, and Norwegian Krone) would have been a nightmare, so I personally chose to convert only some currency into Euros.
 Every vendor in all cities we visited accepted contactless credit card payment, which I ended up using almost exclusively.